Get insider access

 4. Most Durable Gaming Headset Under $100

 At the sub-$100 price point, you start to run into more headphones with less-than-stellar build quality.
 Still, if you're looking for headphones with a durable feel, the HyperX Cloud Alpha S offer a sturdy design at a lower price point.
+Their price fluctuates above and below $100, but if you're patient, you'll catch a deal.
 Compared to many of the picks on this list, which are completely made of plastic, their design has some metal elements to help with durability, like a flexible aluminum frame.
-The cables are also braided and detachable, meaning you can replace them, and the ear cup padding is also easy to swap out.
-The box includes two sets: one cloth and one leather, so you can choose which you prefer.
+The cables are also braided and detachable, meaning you can replace them, and the ear cup padding is easy to swap out.
+The box includes two sets of padding: one cloth and one leather, so you can choose which you prefer.

 See our review